apache/www-site/content/foundation/sponsorship.md

 of the U.S. Internal Revenue Code.
 This means that, for individuals within the U.S., donations to the ASF should be **tax-deductible**.
-We are not accountants, so this cannot be trusted as financial advice of any kind, but hopefully this description will be useful to those who advise you in these matters.
+We are not accountants, so this cannot be trusted as financial advice of any kind, but we hope this description will be useful to those who advise you in these matters.
 You may view our [ruling letter from the IRS acknowledging our 501(c)3 status](records/ASF-501c3.pdf).

-You may also review the latest financial filings and non-profit exemption application of The Apache Software Foundation in our [public records](records/) section.
+You may review the latest financial filings and non-profit exemption application of The Apache Software Foundation in our [public records](records/) section.
 You may also find other helpful information through [GuideStar](https://www.guidestar.org/profile/47-0825376) (requires free registration for full access).

-More information about non-profits and related issues can be found at the [Internet Nonprofit Center](http://www.nonprofits.org/).
+You can find more information about non-profits and related issues at the [Internet Nonprofit Center](http://www.nonprofits.org/).

 ## I'd like to talk to someone about supporting the ASF!  {#Sponsor}

 If you would like more information about supporting the ASF, please contact [fundraising@apache.org](mailto:fundraising@apache.org).
-Sponsorship donations are handled differently from [standard non-directed donations](contributing.html), so if you want your donations to be part of the Sponsorship program (and thus obtain the benefits of the program), you must coordinate the donation with the Fundraising team ([fundraising@apache.org](mailto:fundraising@apache.org)).
+We handle sponsorship donations differently from [standard non-directed donations](contributing.html), so if you want your donations to be part of the Sponsorship program (and thus obtain the benefits of the program), coordinate the donation with the Fundraising team ([fundraising@apache.org](mailto:fundraising@apache.org)).

-All information will be kept in strictest confidence.
+We keep all information in strictest confidence.

 ## How do sponsorship renewals happen?  {#Renewals}

-Your sponsorship will run for one year after the date of receipt of payment.
+Your sponsorship runs for one year after the date of receipt of payment.
-For this period, we shall display your logo on our [thanks](/foundation/thanks.html) page.
+During this period, we display your logo on our [thanks](/foundation/thanks.html) page.

-Two months before the end of your sponsorship, we will contact you (via the same mechanism as was used to arrange the initial sponsorship) requesting renewal.
-If renewal has not occurred by the renewal date of the sponsorship, the ASF may remove the sponsor's logo from the thanks page.
+Two months before the end of your sponsorship, we will contact you (via the same mechanism we used to arrange the initial sponsorship) requesting renewal.
+If renewal does not take place by the renewal date of the sponsorship, the ASF may remove your logo from the thanks page.

 ## Can I just make a one-time donation?  {#Donations}

 The ASF appreciates donations of any size, and as a US registered 501(c)(3) corporation, your donation may be tax deductible.
-If you are interested in donating to the ASF at a different level, please see our [donation page](/foundation/contributing.html).
+If you are interested in donating to the ASF at a different level than sponsorship, see our [donation page](/foundation/contributing.html).

 Thanks for your support!